 For many parents, a comment from a teacher that your child lacks focus is the first indication that ADHD (Attention Deficit Hyperactivity Disorder) might be an issue.
 It can be hard to know what to do next...

-If you are worried about what to do, or where to turn for advice, our brand-new Managing ADHD Handbook is just what you need.
+If you are worried about what to do, or where to turn for advice, our Managing ADHD Handbook is just what you need.
 Learn how to help your child with their behaviour, and you’ll soon see the benefits for family life.

 We’ve teamed up with parenting expert Sue Atkins to give you strategies, tips and resources on how to manage the type of behaviour problems that can stem from ADHD, and put them all together in a handy eBook.

 Plus you’ll also find 10 enjoyable activities to do with your child, to keep them engaged and interested in learning while having fun at the same time.